Print one of eight different sized dots and boxes game printable templates to play the dot game.

 Dots and Boxes Game Printable

-While making these dot grids so you can easily play dots and boxes, I’ve learned that this game goes by a lot of different names.
+While making these dot grids so you can easily play a paper game of dots and boxes, I’ve learned that this game goes by a lot of different names.
 I grew up calling it the dot game, but a more popular name seems to be dots and boxes.
-Some also call it connect the dots game or dot to dot game.
+Some also call it connect the dots game, dot to dot game, or la pipopipette.
 Whatever you call the game we have dots and boxes printable templates in many different sizes so you can play a small dot game or a large dot game.
 This is a great activity for a rainy day, while stuck inside due to covid, or it’s a great road trip game idea.
+Or add this to your list of strategy games to play with kids to help them learn.

 How to Play Dots and Boxes